 He later admitted he was not without sympathy for their grievances, but he’d had a job to do.
-He acknowledged the students displayed admirable physical courage and spirited determination.
+He praised the students’ courage and spirited determination.

-That was why, when the last gebabo hit the floor and the last “rad” surrendered, the police commandant told his men to stand back.
+That was why, when the last gebabo hit the floor and the last “rad” surrendered, he told his men to stand back.

 6. TIME WAITS FOR NO ONE

-But things changed through 1969.
+But 1969 brought changes.
 Public support waned.
-People muttered: Sure we oppose the Vietnam War.
+People muttered: Sure we denounce the Vietnam War.
 And sure we wish for Okinawa’s rightful return.
 And sure we want Japan and Okinawa out from under Uncle Sam’s thumb.
 But why all this chaos?
 All this disruption to everyday life for us ordinary folks?
 So much teargas and violence on the streets?
 Over 500 arrests a month in 1968!
 Anyway, aren’t students sometimes supposed to, you know, study?

-Stirring newsreel images of French students and workers marching arm-in-arm just reinforced the message: Japan’s protest movement was stuck.
-Most unions stayed aloof.
+Stirring newsreel images of French students and workers marching arm-in-arm served to reinforce the message: Japan’s protest movement was stuck.
+The unions stayed aloof.
 Their interests no longer overlapped with those of the radicals.
 The urban proletariat showed little enthusiasm.
 The farmers cared more about soy beans than social issues.
-A few high school kids were keen, but so what?
+A few high school hotheads were keen, but so what?

 More bad news: the police had informants in the movement.
 They weren’t undercover cops.
 The nagging question was: Who knew what really went down when the cops secretly interrogated some rads then very kindly released them back into the movement?